DSACMS/ospo-guide/content/resources/github-management-policy.md

 #### Step 1: Creating a Team with Project Maintainers - Maintainers Team

 Project maintainers will be placed in their own separate team and serve as the main point of contact for coordinating team & repository management with the OSPO.
+Project maintainers will be placed in their own separate team and serve as the main point of contact for coordinating team & repository management with the OSPO.

 Information required: